treetrum/amazon-kindle-bulk-downloader/README.md

 If you experience this, try upgrading your local Node version to >= v16 and see if that helps.

-HUGE thanks to @keithzg for the investigation work done on this front.
+HUGE thanks to @keithzg in #145 for the investigation work done on this front.